 When possible I will not charge for mortgage advice.
 This removes an obstacle meaning I can give professional, regulated advice to people who might have arranged the wrong mortgage had they done it themselves.

-There are some cases that take so much time in research I have to charge and I usually charge if you are using a scheme like the Help to Buy Equity loan .
+There are some cases that take so much time in research or are specialist that I have to charge.
 I always let you know about any fees before they are incurred.

 How does a fee free Mortgage Broker get paid?

 When a Mortgage Broker arranges a mortgage, they are paid by the lender, regardless of whether you are also being charged a broker fee.
 This amount is usually a set percentage of the mortgage amount.
 It’s often 0.4% of the total mortgage amount, sometimes more, sometimes less.
 Most of the time this is sufficient enough for me not to need to charge a fee.

 As I don’t have an expensive office to run, or pay estate agents or marketing companies to buy people’s details to get clients, I can keep my expenses very low.